 The silver price has fallen so far this year, but what are the best silver stocks on the TSX?
 We’ve got the answers here.

-However, despite those struggles, some silver companies are still managing to make progress and expand the resource potential of their assets.
-Now that Q3 is over, the Investing News Network has rounded up the best silver stocks on the TSX by share price performance so far this year.
+However, despite those struggles, some silver companies still managed to make progress and expand the resource potential of their assets.
+As the year comes to a close, the Investing News Network has rounded up the best silver stocks on the TSX by share price performance so far this year.

-All year-to-date and share price information was obtained at close of day on October 10 from TradingView.
+All year-to-date and share price information was obtained on December 10, 2018 from TradingView.
 All companies listed had market caps above C$50 million at that time.

 3. Sierra Metals (TSX:SMT)

-Formerly known as Dia Bras Exploration, Sierra Metals began exploration and development work in Mexico in 2003.
-Since then, the company has expanded and now owns the Bolivar copper–zinc-silver mine and the Cusi silver-lead mine in Mexico, along with an 82-percent share of the Yauricocha silver-lead-zinc-copper-gold mine in Peru.
+Once known as Dia Bras Exploration, Sierra Metals began exploration and development work in Mexico in 2003.
+The company has since expanded, and now has the Bolivar copper–zinc-silver mine and the Cusi silver-lead mines in Mexico under its belt, along with an 82-percent share of the Yauricocha silver-lead-zinc-copper-gold mine in Peru.
 The company also has ongoing exploration activity in both countries.

 Don’t forget to follow us @INN_Resource for real-time updates!